So am I Bee so am I. Thank you so much for stopping by and your precious words of encouragement.…

-The group were by and large Christian.
+The group was by and large Christian.
 Tolkien was a traditional Roman Catholic and C. S. Lewis took the Christian story quite literally as anyone knows who has read his books in defense of the faith.
-Lewis’ older brother, Warren (Warnie), had also embraced the Christian faith, writing in 1931, “On Saturday last, I started to say my prayers again after having discontinued doing so for more years that I care to remember: this was no sudden impulse but the result of a conviction of the truth of Christianity which has been growing on me for a considerable time.
+Lewis’s older brother, Warren (Warnie), had also embraced the Christian faith, writing in 1931, “On Saturday last, I started to say my prayers again after having discontinued doing so for more years than I care to remember: this was no sudden impulse but the result of a conviction of the truth of Christianity which has been growing on me for a considerable time.

 The group’s leading members were all authors.
 Warnie published a history of the reign of King Louis XIV.
 Owen Barfield wrote a fascinating study called History in English Words (among many other books).
 Charles Williams wrote weird novels and poetry that almost no one can comprehend.

 The men owed each other a great deal.
 Hugo Dyson and J. R. R. Tolkien were strong influences on Lewis’ conversion to Christianity.
 On the other hand, Tolkien said of C. S. Lewis, “The unpayable debt that I owe to him was not ‘influence’ as it is ordinarily understood, but sheer encouragement.
 He was for long my only audience.
 Only from him did I ever get the idea that my ‘stuff’ could be more than a private hobby.”
 The “stuff” that Tolkien was referring to was The Lord of the Rings and its background material.